nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. Actor performs <u>list all people (UC2)</u>.
-2. Actor requests to add a note to a specific person.
+1. Actor requests to add a note to a specific person.
-3. System shows details of the newly added note to that person.
+2. System shows details of the newly added note to that person.

     Use case ends.

 **Extensions**

-- 3a.
+- 2a.
 The specified person is invalid.

-    - 3a1.
+    - 2a1.
 System shows an error message.

       Use case ends.

-- 3b.
+- 2b.
 The note name is invalid.

-    - 3b1.
+    - 2b1.
 System shows an error message.

       Use case ends.